 Built in 1947, Portland’s Sternwheel Tug Steamed into the 21st Century but Ran onto the Rocks in the Pandemic!

 The sternwheel steamboat was an everyday sight on the Portland, Oregon, waterfront until the 1920s.
 And although those ferryboats disappeared long ago, steam power lived on until 1981 in the shape of the port-owned, “ship-assist sternwheeler” Portland.
-A group of … Continue reading
+A group of volunteers formed the Oregon Maritime Center Museum and took on the preservation of this remarkable… Continue reading Built in 1947, Portland’s Sternwheel Tug Steamed into the 21st Century but Ran onto the Rocks in the Pandemic!

 2014 – Hyak’s 120′ Titan Tugs Set New Standard for Offshore Towing